 Uncertainty, closely related to self-doubt, is often a figment of our own thoughts and does not require any comments from others.
 You always believed your work efforts were for the benefit of the entire family, and yet their response did appear subdued.

 Positive thoughts of how hard you are prepared to work, to bring happiness and success to your entire family, can in the short term be helpful.
 Reinforcement of those thoughts from family, or other supporters, can also assist you to build some barriers against uncertainty and any ensuing fear.
 On the other hand, even if we have constantly achieved, and had that reinforced by our own thoughts, and by positive comments from others, there can be further difficulties.

-The self-confidence enemies, uncertainty, self-doubt and fear, may not be working alone to disrupt any plans for complete happiness and success.
-The enemies of self-confidence represented by conflict of conscience, guilt and arrogance will not be affected by our achievements, or the comments of others.
-As examples, those three enemies work by creating conflict of conscience questions about whether we may be seeking our own happiness and success, irrespective of our family's views.
+The self-confidence enemies, uncertainty, self-doubt, and fear, may not be working alone to disrupt any plans for complete happiness and success.
+The enemies of self-confidence represented by the conflict of conscience, guilt, and arrogance will not be affected by our achievements or the comments of others.
+As examples, those three enemies work by creating a conflict of conscience questions about whether we may be seeking our own happiness and success, irrespective of our family's views.

 Further, they can create guilt about any past failures to take note of comments from loved ones, about extended absences because of work.
 Finally, they can encourage us to arrogantly believe that our happiness and success will be accepted and shared, by those loved ones, as also reflecting their best interests.

 Even if our family says that our success and happiness is theirs also, we don't want the enemies of self-confidence to throw up questions of doubt.
 It is only the internal development processes that can effectively overcome all self-confidence enemies as one.
 They develop, and deliver, self-confidence at the same time.
 Therefore to get the balance between the streams of self-confidence correct – and we will – it is important to explain how the internal development process works…